CKrawczyk/DISCnet_workshop/docs/source/good_coding_practices.md

 ## Coding style and linting

 What is a coding style?
 Beyond the syntax of a coding language, a coding style is a set of conventions that can be followed to make it easier for other developers (including your future self) to read you code and to understand the intention behind your code.
-For python coding the style most developers use has it basis in [PEP 8](https://peps.python.org/pep-0008/).
+For python coding [PEP 8](https://peps.python.org/pep-0008/) is used as the *base* for most styles.

 >A style guide is about consistency.
 Consistency with this style guide is important.
 Consistency within a project is more important.
 Consistency within one module or function is the most important.